 Preheat oven to 350 degrees F. Line a 9x9-inch pan with parchment paper and clip binder clips on the sides of the pan to hold the parchment paper in place.
 Lightly spray the parchment paper with nonstick cooking spray.

-In a medium bowl, add the flour, baking powder, salt, cinnamon, ginger, and nutmeg.
+In a medium bowl, add the 1 ½ cups all-purpose flour, 1 teaspoon baking powder, ¼ teaspoon salt, 2 teaspoons ground cinnamon, ¼ teaspoon ground ginger, and ¼ teaspoon ground nutmeg.
 Whisk until combined and set aside.

-In a large mixing bowl, add the brown sugar, white sugar, and oil.
+In a large mixing bowl, add the ½ cup light brown sugar, ⅓ cup granulated sugar, and ⅓ cup vegetable oil.
 Whisk until combined.

-Add the eggs and vanilla extract.
+Add the 2 large eggs and 1 teaspoon vanilla extract.
 Whisk until the eggs are incorporated.

-Add the mashed sweet potato and whisk until smooth.
+Add the 1 cup mashed sweet potato and whisk until smooth.

 Add the dry ingredients.
 Using a hand mixer on medium speed, beat together for 1 minute